bekahwebb/bekahwebb.github.io/_posts/2023-09-01-first-post.md

 Webscraping is a great tool to use to find data that you don't already have collected.
 This data can be used to do further analysis for yourself or a company that you may work for.

 # Lastly, let's save our scraped data to a csv file.
 Data Storage: In a real project, consider storing the scraped data in a structured format like CSV, JSON, or a database for further analysis.
 We'll use our code from our webscraping example we did for step 1 repeated and save the Number of Provo Employees table to a csv file.
-This file can be shared with others who might want to do statistical analysis or ues for their own research.
+This file can be shared with others who might want to do statistical analysis or use the data for their own research.

 ```
 import pandas as pd